 This last step is really important and will save you tons of time and hassle.

-You need to get in the habit of managing your phone pictures from the Google Photos App now.
-Do not use your phone’s default photos application.
+You need to get in the habit of managing your photos on your phone from the Google Photos App now.
+Do not use your phone’s default picture application.

 I have an iPhone, so I moved the Photos picture app off my home screen entirely.
 (If you have an Android, say goodbye to “Gallery” or whatever.)